cimcs/cimcs.github.io/index.md

 <!--I obtained my Master degree at the **[Xidian University]**.-->

 My current research interests include confidential computing, and software-hardware co-design and optimization.
-I love extensively designing and building prototype systems with hardware-assisted primitives on x86 / ARM / RISC-V platforms to run unmodified applications, do presence attestation, and so on.
+I love extensively designing and building prototype systems with hardware-assisted primitives on x86 / RISC-V / ARM platforms to run unmodified applications, protect ISA resources, and so on.

 Email: jhcui at hnu.edu.cn <!-- <br />